Type 2 diabetes isn’t like a broken leg. It’s not an injury that happens without any warning in a split second. Quite the opposite!

 Optimal Insulin Sensitivity

 If you don’t already have optimal insulin sensitivity, you should make every effort to restore it.
 Optimal insulin sensitivity makes it easy for your cells to properly utilize glucose from your blood.
-When insulin can do its job without any obstacles, your blood sugar levels remain stabilized and enhance your health instead of sabotaging it.
+When insulin can do its job without any obstacles, your blood glucose levels remain stabilized and enhance your health instead of sabotaging it.

 Consider these compelling benefits of optimal insulin sensitivity: